Ultimate Guide for Buying Property in Singapore (Local vs Foreigner)

 As a general guide, you should consider proximity to nearby amenities, MRT stations, parks, economic drivers and ease of commuting to work as part of your selection criteria.

-Step 4: Hire an Agent
+4. Hire an Agent (Optional, but Recommended!)

 This is optional.
 But truly, an agent can help you scout for the best deals, do your financial calculations, settle your paperwork and other nitty-gritty details.
-They will typically charge an agent fee of 1% for resale property, and the amount of work/ time/ saving from price negotiation you save, is typically much more than this 1% fee.
+They will typically charge an agent fee of 1% for resale property, and the amount of work/time/saving from price negotiation you save is typically much more than this 1% fee.

-Step 5: Apply for a Bank Loan
+5. Apply for a Bank Loan

 Foreigners are eligible for a bank loan in Singapore.
 You can get up to 75% financing on the property’s purchase price for the first property and 55% for the second and subsequent property.
-Bank loans are subjected to floating rates meaning their interest rate can go higher or lower.
+Bank loans are subjected to floating rates, meaning their interest rate can go higher or lower.

-Step 6: Make an Offer and Seal the Deal
+6. Make an Offer and Seal the Deal

 Now that you have found your dream property in the HDB or private property market, it is time to seal the deal.